Timthreetwelve/toggletheme/README.md

 [![Platform](https://img.shields.io/badge/Platform-Windows-0078D6?logo=windows)](https://www.microsoft.com/windows)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ToggleTheme is a lightweight Windows system tray app that switches your system theme between Light and Dark mode.
+Nothing fancy, just switches themes.

 It runs in the notification area, lets you toggle themes with a click, and keeps its menu label in sync when theme settings change externally.

+I wrote it to quickly switch between themes while working on a new theme for my .NET apps.
+Maybe you could find a use for it too.

 ## Features